Remy2404/khmercoders-bot/README.md

 This will send a test message to your local webhook endpoint.

+## Cloudflare AI Gateway Setup

+This bot utilizes a Cloudflare AI Gateway named `khmercoders-bot-summary-gw` for specific AI functionalities.
+You will need to create this gateway in your Cloudflare account to ensure the bot operates correctly.

 ## Contribution Guidelines

 We welcome contributions from the community!
 Please follow these steps: